 One of the greatest features of United is that they don’t pass along fuel surcharges when booking award flights.
 Some programs will tack on hundreds of dollars in fees when booking an award, but United does not.
 Additionally, United has a great online search engine that actually makes it easy to use your miles, compared with other airlines.
 Many of us tend to collect miles for high-value awards that would otherwise cost thousands of dollars.
 You can use these examples to save money and book your next trip at a huge discount.

-You can earn United miles with the following limited-time offers:
+You can earn United miles with the following welcome offers:

 - United℠ Explorer Card – 60,000 bonus miles after you spend $3,000 on purchases in the first three months from account opening